JiscPER/jper/docs/system/INSTALLATION-ADMINISTRATION.md

 sudo mkdir -p /etc/pki/tls/certs sudo mkdir /etc/pki/tls/private

-# edit the openssl config and find section v3_ca and add this:
+Then open the openssl config file for editing

 sudo vim /etc/ssl/openssl.cnf

+And find section v3_ca and add the following:

 subjectAltName = IP: 10.0.38.122

+Then save and close the file.

+(NOTE: the IP above is correct at time of writing these documents - but check for later installs.)

+Now run openssl to make a key

 cd /etc/pki/tls
 sudo openssl req -config /etc/ssl/openssl.cnf -x509 -days 3650 -batch -nodes -newkey rsa:2048 -keyout private/logstash-forwarder.key -out certs/logstash-forwarder.crt

-# now write the logstash config file:
+Now write the logstash config file:

 sudo vim /etc/logstash/conf.d/01-lumberjack-input.conf

+And put this in it

 input {
   lumberjack {